CamelCaseName/HUB75nano/README.md

 # HUB75nano
-This Arduino library adds the basic functionality needed to drive a HUB 75 protocol LED Panel up to 64x32 Pixels RGB (only tested with 64x32).
+This Arduino library can be used to drive a HUB 75 protocol LED Panel up to 64x32 Pixels RGB (tested with 64x32 and 32x16).

 It can display colors up to 8 bit colors for a full screen, a 1 or 2 bit rgb image buffer (dynamic) or 4 bit rgb buffers (static).
 It was originally written for the Arduino Nano (It should also work with the Arduino Uno), but is now being ported to a number of other chips in the nano formfactor (or with similar architecture).
 Refer to the [list below](#Supported-Arduino-boards) for the current state of support.